pawelwiejkut/bw_trfn_tester/README.md

 ## How to install
 You have 2 ways:
 1. Copy full program from [last_build folder](https://raw.githubusercontent.com/pawelwiejkut/bw_trfn_tester/main/last_build/zbw_trfn_tester.abap)
-2. Clone this repository using [ABAP Git](https://github.com/larshp/abapGit), here you have updates all the time when we change somthing
+2. Clone this repository using [ABAP Git](https://github.com/larshp/abapGit), here you have updates all the time when we change something

 ## How to contribute ?